Ryan Williams (footballer, born 1993): Bengaluru

-On 28 July 2023, Williams signed a one-year deal with an optional one-year extension with Indian Super League club Bengaluru FC.
-In his debut season, he scored 3 goals as BFC finished 10th.
-He was named Player's Player of the Year at the club.
+On 28 July 2023, Williams signed a one-year contract with Indian Super League club Bengaluru, with an option for a further year.
+In his debut season, he scored three goals, earning the club's Player's Player of the Season award.

-In his second season, Williams scored 7 goals and provided four assists as the club reached the 2025 ISL Cup final, losing to Mohun Bagan in extra time.
+In his second season, Williams scored seven goals and provided four assists as the club reached the 2025 ISL Cup final, where they lost to Mohun Bagan in extra time.
 He was named Fan's Player of the Year at the end of the season.

-Ahead of the 2025–26 season, it was confirmed Williams would be staying at the club and had extended his contract.
+On 24 October 2025, the club announced that Williams had extended his stay at the club.

 International career

-Born in Australia to an Anglo-Indian mother and an English father, Williams was eligible to represent Australia, England, Wales, and India.
+Born in Australia to an Anglo-Indian mother and an English father, Williams was eligible to represent four countries: Australia, England, Wales, and India.

 Williams played for the under-20 and under-23 sides, representing Australia at U20 level at the 2012 AFC U-19 Championship in United Arab Emirates and at the 2013 FIFA U-20 World Cup in Turkey.
 He was called up to the Australia senior squad in May 2019 for the friendly game against South Korea on 7 June.
 He made his international debut as a second-half substitute in the game.

 In November 2025, Williams acquired Indian citizenship and had to surrender his Australian citizenship, as dual nationality is prohibited by India.
 On 18 November 2025, Football Australia issued him a No Objection Certificate (NOC), allowing him to officially represent India.
 On 19 November 2025, his request to switch international allegiance to India was approved by FIFA.
+On 13 November 2025, he debuted with India in a 6–1 unofficial friendly win over Bhutan, where he scored a goal.

+Williams played his first official match for India against Hong Kong on 31 March 2026 in the final third round match of the 2027 AFC Asian Cup qualifiers.
+He scored his first international goal in the fourth minute, becoming the fastest debutant goal-scorer for India, surpassing the sixth-minute scoring record of K. Appalaraju and Mehtab Hossain.
+India went on to win the fixture 2–1.

+In his third cap, a friendly against Panama on 25 September 2026, Williams opened the scoring in an eventual 1–1 draw.
+This goal meant he became the first-ever Indian player to score a goal against Panama.